Julie Medero

 I am an Associate Professor in the Computer Science Department at Harvey Mudd College.
 I am currently serving as Associate Chair of the Computer Science Department.

-I'm available by appointment.
-I'm also happy to chat whenever I'm in my office; if the sign on my door says "please knock," that means I'm around and you should feel free to stop by.
+I'm always available by appointment.
+I'm also happy to chat whenever I'm in my office; if my door is open or the sign on my door says "please knock," that means I'm around and you should feel free to stop by.

 Past Courses